omar-polo/plakar.io/content/articles/2025-04_01/index.md

   Snapshots can be **navigated like a live filesystem**, thanks to Kloset's virtual filesystem and metadata index.
 You can explore the full hierarchy, list files, and view metadata **without restoring a single byte of content**.

 - **Granular, Targeted Restores**
-  Need just a file?
-A folder?
-A single database table or config?
+  Need just a single database table or config?
+A file or folder?
+Content of an S3 object?
 Kloset allows **partial restores** by streaming **only the minimal required blocks** to reconstruct the requested content — no full snapshot unpacking, no overhead.

 - **Format-Agnostic Output**
   Restored data doesn’t need to return to its original format or location.
 Kloset supports restoring to **alternative targets**, such as converting a filesystem snapshot to S3 objects, or extracting structured data into a different format.
 This makes it ideal for cross-system workflows.